by Contributing Author

 2. Severance Pay

-Usually, not all employees guarantee to receive severance pay after a layoff.
+Usually, not all employees receive severance pay after a layoff.
 But, there are some exceptions:

 • Severance pay is included in your employment contract.
 Most workers work ‘at will’, which means there is no guarantee of employment for a specific period.
 However, the employer may provide an employment contract with particular employees.
 The contracts may state that the employee will receive severance pay if they are laid off.

 • Mass layoff severance.
-A few states require employers to provide a little severance if they implement mass layoff or close their plant.
+Some states require employers to give a small amount of severance pay when they lay off a lot of people or close their plants.

 • Employer practices or policies of severance pay.
-You may be entitled to severance pay if your employer practices the policy of paying severance to employees laid off or losing their jobs out of no fault on their part.
-If your employer singles you out and fails to pay your severance, a court of law may interpret regular severance payment history as a contract.
-Talk to an employment lawyer if you feel that you rightly deserve severance pay from your former employer.
+You might be able to get severance pay if your employer has a policy of giving it to people who are fired or lose their jobs for no reason.
+If your employer singles you out and fails to pay your severance, a court of law may interpret your regular severance payment history as a contract.
+Talk to an employment lawyer if you rightly deserve severance pay from your former employer.

 3. Health Benefits